symfony/symfony-docs/service_container.rst

         `glob pattern`_.
 The value of the ``exclude`` option can also be an array of glob patterns.

-        .. versionadded:: 4.2
-            The feature to pass arrays of glob patterns to the ``exclude`` option was introduced in Symfony 4.2.

     Thanks to this configuration, you can automatically use any classes from the ``src/`` directory as a service, without needing to manually configure it.
 Later, you'll learn more about this in :ref:`service-psr4-loader`.